You are here

 Hearing loss is a serious problem for workers in the construction industry, with three out of every four construction workers being overexposed to noise on a jobsite.
 That is why hearing loss prevention is a priority for the OSHA-NIOSH-CPWR r2p Working Group.
 In order to understand more about noise exposure and hearing loss prevention, CPWR used its Trainers and Researchers United Network (TRU-Net) to conduct multi-trade surveys of trainers and workers.

-The results of the trainer and worker surveys identified a need for additional training materials and new strategies to improve retention of training materials.
+The results of the trainer and worker surveys identified a need for additional training materials and new strategies to improve retention of the information and training provided.
 Based on these findings, CPWR’s r2p and training staff developed the Construction Noise and Hearing Loss Prevention Training Program.
 This comprehensive program includes modules and exercises that can be used on their own or as part of OSHA training programs:

 - 30 Minute Elective Module.
 Designed to fulfill the OSHA 10-hour training program requirement for a ½ hour training module on a health hazard.
 Alternatively, it can be used for a portion of the OSHA 30-hour health hazard training requirement.